ludejun/ReactStartKit/readme.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:3001
 npm start
-npm run dev

 # build for production with minification
 npm run build